-- To support and make provision for all of the students SEMH needs and any additional SEN needs.
+- To support and make provision for all of the students SEMH needs and any additional SEND needs.

-- To explain the roles and responsibilities of everyone involved in providing for students with SEN.
+- To explain the roles and responsibilities of everyone involved in providing for students with SEND.

 - To ensure that all students have the opportunity to access the curriculum, engage in learning experiences and be successful in their learning.

 This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

 - Part 3 of the Children and Families Act 2014, which sets out schools’ responsibilities for pupils with SEND and disabilities